ratabora/RealTimeSearchAndAnalytics/README.md

 I would recommend the user has the following

+* Linux based or Mac OS X Operating System.
+Windows users can use Cygwin
 * Eclipse IDE for J2EE (not required, but helpful to browse code and write JUnit tests).
 I use Eclipse Juno but older versions should work.
 * Maven2Eclipse Plugin for Eclipse (not required, but much easier to import Maven projects into Eclipse)
 * Maven version 3 or higher (required to build shaded executable jars)